 Fixed braces are those which are attached to your teeth by an orthodontist, adjusted during treatment, and then removed from your teeth when the overcrowding was resolved.
 Fixed braces come in two different primary formats: metal braces and ceramic braces.

 Metal braces use brackets bonded to your teeth, which brackets are connected by wires and elastic ties.
 Adjustments to the wires connecting the brackets on your teeth exert pressure on the teeth as required to move them into their appropriate positions.

-Ceramic braces are an alternative to metal braces, but are made from different materials.
+Ceramic braces are an alternative to metal braces but are made from different materials.
 With ceramic braces, the brackets cemented to the teeth are fashioned from ceramic metal that blends in colour with the underlying teeth.
 This makes ceramic braces much more subtle and discreet, although the metal wires that connect the brackets themselves would still be visible.

 Overcrowded teeth can also be resolved by the use of removable aligners through systems such as Invisalign.
-Your dentists will provide digital scans to Invisalign, who will fashion a series of thermoplastic aligners that gradually shift your teeth into their new positions.
+Your dentists will provide digital scans to Invisalign, which will fashion a series of thermoplastic aligners that gradually shift your teeth into their new positions.

 Other solutions for dental crowding

 While braces – removable or otherwise – are the most common approach to resolving dental overcrowding, there are other approaches that may offer relief or be required.
 For example, dental veneers can be placed on otherwise healthy teeth to project the appearance of properly aligned and spaced teeth and to preserve the proper space between your teeth.

 To the extent that the misaligned teeth are caused by a misaligned jaw, surgery may be required to effect change to the jaw alignment following which braces may be used to realign the teeth within the jaws.